v8/v8.dev/src/blog/understanding-ecmascript-part-3.md

 Maybe it's hard to remember which one is `FunctionBody` and which `FunctionBody_Await`.
 Is `FunctionBody_Await` for a function where `await` is an identifier, or for a function where `await` is a keyword?

 You can think of the `_Await` parameter meaning "`await` is a keyword".
 This approach is also future proof.
 Imagine a new keyword, `blob` being added, but only inside "blobby" functions.
 Non-blobby non-async non-generators would still have `FunctionBody` (without `_Await`, `_Yield` or `_Blob`), exactly like they have now.
 Blobby functions would have a `FunctionBody_Blob`, async blobby functions would have `FunctionBody_Await_Blob` and so on.
-We'd still need to add the `Blob` subscript to the rules, but the expanded forms of `FunctionBody` for already existing functions stay the same.
+We'd still need to add the `Blob` subscript to the productions, but the expanded forms of `FunctionBody` for already existing functions stay the same.

 ### Disallowing `await` as an identifier